Anirban166/APDCL-Project/README.md

 (2) Apart from regular users, an Administrator with greater rights should be accountable.

-(3) Collect daily logs for each entity which are accessible by them individually, with the Admin having privileged access to all.
+(3) Collect daily logs for each user which are accessible by them individually, with the Admin having privileged access to all.

 (4) Generate report / save logs into a pdf file. (with timestamp and necessary details)